-Twitter and Facebook are both great options for talent sourcing .
+Twitter and Facebook are both great options for talent sourcing.
 Most people have a Twitter and Facebook presence.
 Recruiting using Facebook graph search with the right terms can yield very relevant results.

-For example, if you want a marketing professional that studied in New York and works at Johnson&Johnson, Facebook search can source all profiles that fit these criteria.
+For example, if you want a marketing professional who studied in New York and works at Johnson&Johnson, Facebook search can source all profiles that fit these criteria.
 Following conversations on Twitter can help you find an online community of qualified candidates.
 For example, it’s easy to follow hashtags such as #Java or #pycon to find people who attend the annual Python conference.
 You can also use Twitter’s advanced search to discover conversations happening in a particular location or about a particular topic.

 You can use Workable’s People Search to easily find the social profiles of your passive candidates.

-Discover passive tech talent on Github
+Discover tech candidates on Github